matthewwangg/matthewwangg/README.md

 # 👋 Hey!
 I'm Matt

-- 📓 I'm a Computer Science senior at Arizona State University.
+- 📓 I'm a BS Computer Science major at Arizona State University.
 - 💻 I was an AI/ML Engineering intern at Honeywell this past summer.
 - 🚗 I'm a Software Engineering intern at Revolution Parts.
 - 💼 I'm a Software Developer working for the National Science Foundation-funded Spatial Ecology Gateway project.